Tadaboody/number-bot/README.md

 ## Dependencies:
 - Python 3.6+
 - All packages in listed in [requirements.txt](requirements.txt)
+## Getting a token:
+The token in secrets/token.txt needs to be replaced with discord API token.
+Instructions on getting a token can be found [here](https://github.com/reactiflux/discord-irc/wiki/Creating-a-discord-bot-&-getting-a-token)
 ## Running
 ```sh
 python3 -m venv venv --prompt number-bot